About this program

-- Preparation for work and careers that increasingly cross organizational and sector boundaries.
+- preparation for work and careers that increasingly cross organizational and sector boundaries; and

 - Program Fundamentals: Fundamental concepts and skills that undergird the entire MNLM program.

-- Strategic Skills and Knowledge: Core competencies for all nonprofit professionals.
+- Strategic Skills and Knowledge: Core competencies for all public and nonprofit professionals.

-- Focus Areas: Nonprofit Leadership and Management courses, plus electives in specific areas of practice.
+- Focus Areas: Nonprofit Resource Development and Strategic Communications and Nonprofit Financial Management, plus electives in specific areas of practice.

-- Capstone: Final project and MNLM program integration.
+- Capstone seminar: Final project and MNLM program integration.